Table of Contents

 - Use App Id and App Key in your Application.
 These will be used as API Credentials to access EnableX Server API.

 Get Sample Apps

 We provide Sample Applications that can be found on GitHub to help you expedite application development for selected used cases.
-These sample applications comprise of both Server & Web Client Components built using HTML, CSS, Bootstrap, JAVA Script, jQuery, Node V8.9.1 and EnxRtc (The EnableX Web Toolkit).
+These sample applications comprise of both Server & Web Client Components built using HTML, CSS, Bootstrap, JAVA Script, jQuery, Node V8.9.1 and EnxRtc (The EnableX Web SDK).
 You may download/clone the following Git Repositories and host them in your Local Machine/Servers.

 Each Repository has README.md file.

 EnableX Web Client SDK depends on Browser Support of WebRTC Stack.
 Please refer to the table below to determine which features are supported by which browser